What Is the CFTC Commitment of Traders Report?

 Common Pitfalls: What Beginners Get Wrong

-COT data shows where institutional money is positioned — not when the price will react.
-Speculators can remain at extreme positioning for months before a reversal materialises.
-Treating a CRITICAL reading as an immediate entry signal is the most common misapplication.
-Wait for at least one of: (1) a weekly Shooting Star or Hammer candle at a key level, (2) a close below/above the 20-period weekly EMA, or (3) a bearish/bullish RSI divergence on the weekly chart.
-Each of these independently confirms that price is beginning to respond to the structural fragility the COT already flagged.
+COT tells you when a trade is crowded, not when it will flip.
+Speculators can hold extreme positions for months before price reacts.
+Wait for at least one of: a weekly Shooting Star or Hammer at a key level, a close through the 20-period weekly EMA, or a weekly RSI divergence.
+Each independently confirms price is responding to the structural fragility COT already flagged.

-A Gold commercial short position of 200,000 contracts may represent a five-year extreme in one period and a mid-range reading in another, depending on how the market has evolved.
-Beginners who read raw CFTC spreadsheets without normalising to a historical range are looking at a thermometer without a scale — the number alone tells them nothing.
+A Gold Commercial short of 200,000 contracts can be a five-year extreme in one era and mid-range in another.
+Reading raw CFTC spreadsheets without normalising to a 156-week historical range is reading a thermometer without a scale.
+Use the COT Index (0-100%) or z-score (standard deviations from mean) — never the absolute number.

-COT data is a weekly macro indicator.
-It is updated once per week with a three-day lag.
-A market can register a CRITICAL severity reading for two to four weeks while still oscillating violently intraday.
-COT analysis identifies the structural backdrop — not the precise entry.
-Day traders looking for intraday timing tools will find no edge here.
+COT updates once per week with a three-day lag.
+A market can register CRITICAL for two-to-four weeks while oscillating violently intraday.
+COT identifies the structural backdrop — not the precise entry.
+Day traders looking for intraday timing here will find no edge.

 COT reporting depends on US government operations.
-During government shutdowns or significant data incidents (such as the 2023 ION Markets cyber event), the COT report may be delayed or suspended for weeks.
-Analysts relying exclusively on COT data during these periods lose institutional visibility.
-MarketTriage flags reporting gaps explicitly.
+During shutdowns or data incidents (such as the 2023 ION Markets cyber event), the report can be delayed or suspended for weeks.
+Traders relying exclusively on COT during these periods lose institutional visibility entirely.
+MarketTriage flags reporting gaps explicitly in the weekly digest.

 Your 10-Minute Weekend Routine

-COT data is published every Friday at 3:30 PM ET.
-MarketTriage processes it overnight — your digest arrives Saturday morning.
-Here is a 10-minute routine to integrate it into your weekend prep before markets open Monday.
+The CFTC drops the COT report Friday at 15:30 ET; MarketTriage processes all 11 tracked markets overnight so the digest lands in your inbox by Saturday 09:00 ET.
+Here is a four-step, ten-minute routine to integrate it into weekend prep before markets open Monday.

 Every Weekend — 10 Minutes